-Yesterday was one of those days that I was on “receive” mode.
-As a pastor I usually spend more days in the “dispense” mode: teaching, counseling, advising.
+Yesterday was one of those days that I was in “receive” mode.
+As a pastor, I usually spend more days in the “dispense” mode: teaching, counseling, advising.
 But yesterday I was blessed to sit back and soak in some great counsel.
 And I’m sharper for it.

 It’s too bad that many people never take the time to allow others to advise them.
 Or, if they do go through the motions of “listening” to advice, they never put that counsel into action.

 I met with a seasoned pastor yesterday morning.
 He asked me several questions to assess where I was personally and professionally, and then he gave me some invaluable insight.
 He’s one of those “been-there-done-that” guys who has learned the lessons of history well, and he was gracious to share with me.

 Last night I invited my Impact teaching team over to my house.
 After sharing dinner together I listened as they weighed in on our upcoming series in our youth services.
 Since they are closer in age to our students, their insight into the teenage mind was so keen.
 They were able to help me better understand the challenges and culture of middle and high school students.
 And I’m sharper for it.

 A few thoughts from some other wise counselors:

 “A wise man will hear, and will increase learning; and a man of understanding shall attain unto wise counsels.” —Proverbs 1:5 (KJV)

 “Those who will not be counseled, cannot be helped.
 More souls are ruined by pride than by any other sin whatever.” —Matthew Henry

 “Without good direction, people lose their way; the more wise counsel you follow, the better your chances.” —Proverbs 11:14 (The Message)